Sneh1999/Shopify-winter2021-ImageRepo/README.md

             - Only Specific types of image types are supported
             - There is a restriction on the file size
         -  <b> Ensure Bulk Images are uploaded </b>:
-            - Only allowing one image to be uploaded at a time : Reason for that being if multiple images are uploaded together, if one image is malicious the whole request fails and its better to follow a parallel model than a sequential one.
+            - Only allowing one image to be uploaded at a time : Reason is to allow parallel uploading instead of sequential to prevent malicious attacks and increase speed of the response.
-            - Planning on deploying multiple instances of the app in the future and using a load balancer to balance the load to support bulk image support in parallel.
+            - Planning on deploying multiple instances of the app in the future and using a load balancer to balance the load to increase the upload speed of bulk images.
         - Upload an Image: Post {{/users/{user_id}/images}}
             - Curl request
                 ```